Ecwid/ecwid-api-docs/README.md

 # Changelog

+## June 5, 2017

+- Added account `email` field to the request for access token in the OAuth process.
+Now you can know the store owner's account email right when you request access token from Ecwid after app installation.
+[Learn more](https://developers.ecwid.com/api-documentation/external-applications)

 ## May 30, 2017

 - Added ability to upload files via a public URL as a request parameter to Ecwid REST API.
 Now you can just provide a link to an image or a file in optional `externalUrl` parameter and Ecwid will download it from there.
 Previous functionality of uploading files as a binary data is still available.